-To the Devil a Daughter is released on Blu-ray by Scream Factory in North America on December 17th 2019 and the following special features have been confirmed:
+To the Devil a Daughter was released on Blu-ray by Scream Factory in North America on December 17th 2019 with special features:

 Meanwhile, here is our previous coverage of the film:

 To the Devil a Daughter – aka To the Devil… a Daughter and Die Braut des Satans – is a 1976 British-German supernatural horror film, directed by Peter Sykes (Venom; Demons of the Mind; The House in Nightmare Park) and produced by Hammer Film Productions and Terra-Filmkunst.